nuejs/www/docs2/tutorials/build-a-simple-blog.md

 nue serve --production
 ```

 You can now push the production version at `.dist/prod` to some public server.
-You currently need to do this manually before the official deployement tool is available.
+You currently need to do this manually before the official deployement tool and Nue cloud is available.